Healthcare in Retirement – Four Numbers to Know

 This flippant attitude may result in me eating (or coughing) my words later, but more importantly, it (admittedly) illustrates a potential lack of conscientiousness which has been reported to improve longevity.
 Numerous studies including this one have shown that individuals who show conscientious behavior tend to also have better health habits, especially when it comes to diet and exercise, managing stress, alcohol and drug use, risky driving, smoking and other factors.
 In many cases, these behaviors, along with other cognitive qualities, translate to better overall health and well-being which promotes longevity.

 As individuals get closer to retirement, conscientious behavior could become more important not only for longevity purposes but also to help keep individuals healthy and their health care costs manageable in retirement.
 It is widely cited that health care costs are the fastest growing costs for individuals in retirement.
 Over the past few decades, health care expenses in retirement have grown annually by about 5% on average, although the growth rate has slowed over the past decade.
-However, health care costs can increase unexpectedly several years into retirement, so it’s important to work with a qualified advisor who can develop a plan and stress-test the plan to help manage these uncertainties.
+However, health care costs can increase unexpectedly several years into retirement, so it’s important to work with a qualified retirement advisor who can develop a plan and stress-test the plan to help manage these uncertainties.

 Here are 4 numbers to be aware of when planning for health care costs in retirement: